strohs/java-design-patterns/src/patterns/structural/bridge.md

 * This is achieved by creating two separate inheritance hierarchies, one for implementation and another for abstraction
 * Composition is used to bridge these two hierarchies

+## Motivation
+* Bridge prevents a "Cartesian Product" complexity explosion
+* Example:
+    * Base class ThreadScheduler
+    * can be preemptive or cooperative
+    * can run on windows or linux
+    * now you end up with 2x2 scenario: WindowsPTS, UnixPTS, WindowsCTS, UnixCTS
+* Bridge pattern avoids this class explosion

 ## Implementing Bridge
 * start by defining the abstraction needed by the client
     * determine common base operations and define them in the abstraction